Jet6777/hello-world/README.md

 # hello-world
-My name is Jet Chen, I am interesting on coding Learning the github for Canada2Dcode's testing
+My name is Jet Chen,
+I am interesting on coding,
+Learning the github for Canada2Dcode's testing.